tpakeman/looker_log_analysis/TO DO.md

 ### TO DO
-* Create a CLI for `main.py`
+* CLI
-* Clean up and test the LookML files
+  * Add option to print all labels
-  * Point it at the new db
+  * Print to command line when tearing down